crawls through the deep leaf litter

 - Not Threatened

 They are the ultimate recyclers.
 A millipede's entire existence is dedicated to the long crunch.
-They eat decaying leaves, rotting wood and fungi, processing vast amounts of organic matter and returning nutrients to the soil.
-They are incredibly long-lived for invertebrates, with some individuals reaching ten years of age.
-They do not bite, they do not sting, and their only real defence is to curl into a tight, armoured spiral, protecting their soft underside with their hard, calcified exoskeleton.
+They eat decaying leaves, rotting wood and fungi.
+Processing vast amounts of organic matter and returning nutrients to the soil.
+They are incredibly long-lived for invertebrates.
+Some individuals reach ten years of age.
+They do not bite.
+They do not sting.
+Their only real defence is to curl into a tight, armoured spiral.
+Protecting their soft underside with their hard, calcified exoskeleton.

 If picked up, a distinct smell might be noticed.
 When threatened, many New Zealand millipedes secrete a pungent liquid from ozopores along their sides.
-This chemical cocktail, which can smell like iodine, almonds or chlorine, is a chemical shield designed to make them taste terrible to birds and rodents.
+This chemical cocktail can smell like iodine, almonds or chlorine.
+It is a chemical shield designed to make them taste terrible to birds and rodents.

 It just wants to eat dead leaves.